-Aveiro, “The Portuguese Venice”, is a picturesque city not far from Porto, making it an ideal day trip destination.
+Aveiro, “The Portuguese Venice”, is a charming, picturesque city and an ideal day trip from Porto, Portugal.

-Famous for its canals and architecture, Aveiro city centre is a lovely and peaceful place to spend a day when you’re visiting central Portugal.
+Famous for its canals and architecture, Aveiro city centre is a lovely and peaceful place to spend a day or two when you’re visiting central Portugal.

 How to get to Aveiro from Porto